ovh/docs/pages/platform/databases/postgresql_05_connect_python/guide.it-it.md

 ![User ready](images/user_enabled.png){.thumbnail}

-#### Step 2: Authorize incoming connections from the PostegreSQL client
+#### Step 2: Authorize incoming connections from the PostgreSQL client

 In this step, select the `Authorised IP's`{.action} tab (Access Control List).
 By default, a Public Cloud Database does not accept any form of connection from the outside world.